vmthinh1802vn/hello-world/README.md

-This file is edited by vmthinh
+This file is edited by vmthinh this newly day 2017-July-31